securealex/webreader_policy/README.md

 <p>You have the right to delete or request that We assist in deleting the Personal Data that We have collected about You.</p>
 <p>Our Service may give You the ability to delete certain information about You from within the Service.</p>
 <p>You may update, amend, or delete Your information at any time by signing in to Your Account, if you have one, and visiting the account settings section that allows you to manage Your personal information.
 You may also contact Us to request access to, correct, or delete any personal information that You have provided to Us.</p>
+<p>You can always revoke that extension's access to your Google and Youtube account via the Google security settings page at https://security.google.com/settings/security/permissions, so any data permissions associated with Google OAuth will be revoked.</p>
 <p>Please note, however, that We may need to retain certain information when we have a legal obligation or lawful basis to do so.</p>
 <h3>Disclosure of Your Personal Data</h3>
 <h4>Business Transactions</h4>